cyrex562/zeromq/notes.md

 if (rc < 0 && errno == EINTR && sigterm_received) {
   // do your SIGTERM business
 } else {
-  // do your non-SIGTERM error handling
+  // do your non-SIGTERM Error handling
 }
 ```